cca/libraries_wagtail/docs/startup.md

 There's a "bootstrap.sh" script that does all this but I list the steps above for precision's sake.

-## Database & Search
+## Settings, Database, & Search

 The database and search settings vary the most across local/dev/production environments.
 We define them in the libraries/libraries/settings/local.py file.
+I've included an example local.py in the "docs" folder with all the confidential items changed, it can be a useful guide when configuring the site.

-Here's an example of local postgres and sqlite databases:
+We should use a postgres database rather than a sqlite3 one because it's closer to what the production site uses.
+Here are examples of local postgres and sqlite databases:

 ```python
 PROJECT_DIR = os.path.dirname(os.path.dirname(os.path.abspath(__file__)))